loreanvictor/nokss/docs/inputs/range.md

 <br>

-Support for vertical range inputs is a bit shaky across different browsers, which means including range inputs in vertical toolbars requires a little bit of a work around:
+Using range inputs in vertical toolbars requires a little bit of a work around:

 ```html
 <menu role="toolbar" aria-orientation="vertical">